Although Personal Injury Claims Rarely Go to Trial, You Still Need to be Aware of How The Trial Process Works in New Jersey

 Personal injury lawsuits require a careful lawyer who investigates your claim, gathers evidence, and negotiates with the other party.
 They are familiar with the low-balling tactics of the insurance companies and are determined to get you the settlement you deserve.

 Taking your injury lawsuit to court is risky.
 You need a lawyer who is a strategist and knows how to build your case tier by tier with the help of expert witnesses and specialists.
 No stone can be left unturned when it comes to providing you with excellent representation.

-The lawyers at Kamensky, Cohen, and Riechelson have over 50 years of experience in personal injury law, placing us in a unique class of law firms in New Jersey with the type of background and trial experience to successfully recover damages for your injuries from a motorcycle accident, car accident, pedestrian accident, slip and fall incident, or another accident that left you injured by someone else’s negligence.
+The lawyers at Cohen & Riechelson have over 50 years of experience in personal injury law, placing us in a unique class of law firms in New Jersey with the type of background and trial experience to successfully recover damages for your injuries from a motorcycle accident, car accident, pedestrian accident, slip and fall incident, or another accident that left you injured by someone else’s negligence.
 Our primary concern is to get you as much compensation as possible, while supporting you and making you feel heard and informed at every step of the personal injury claim journey.

 Our firm assists injured victims in Woodbridge, Robbinsville, Trenton, Princeton, West Windsor, Lambertville, East Windsor, Hamilton, Mercer County, Middlesex County, Burlington County, and throughout New Jersey.
 Call for a free consultation at (609) 528-2596 now.
 We look forward to addressing your questions and working to make you whole again.